BugRum/git-learning/README.md

 this is learning, Welcome to git learning
+Action modify the text